mickyabir/mickyabir.github.io/_pages/about.md

 While at UIUC, I worked on the [K Framework](http://www.kframework.org) under Professor Grigore Rosu, where I implemented the I/O and FFI interfaces in the LLVM backend, implemented and tested pattern matching heuristics, and helped transition projects to the LLVM backend.
 I also worked with Professor Jose Meseguer on **IMPL** and its prover, found [here](http://mickyabir.com/research/).

 I was born in Israel and moved to Illinois when I was around 10, and have stayed in Illinois to earn my two degrees.
 English and Hebrew are my native languages, but I also have an intermediate understanding of Japanese.
-My hobbies tend to shift frequently, from video games and bad reality TV shows, to music, drawing, and reading.
+My favorite things to do are playing the piano, drawing, skimming through papers, and learn about the stock market.
 Lately I have been especially interested in data analytics and visualization, for which I am prototyping new projects with the [MERN Stack](https://www.geeksforgeeks.org/mern-stack/) (or working on tiny dataviz projects, such as [tinybench](https://pypi.org/project/tinybench/)).

 Research Interest
 ======